PlainRecalls

 Recall Insight

 This CPSC action (record #19120) was formally reported on May 15, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 A.i.g.
 Technologies, Inc. of Deerfield Beach, Fla.. is listed as the recalling firm.
 Federal records list the affected scope as About 275,000.

 The documented reason for this recall is: The packaging is not child resistant as required by the Poison Prevention Packaging Act.
 The products contain lidocaine, posing a risk of poisoning to young children if they put the product on their skin or ingest it.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately place the recalled products out of the reach of children and contact Hush for a full refund, a free replacement cream or free replacement child-resistant cap. - consumers holding this product should act on that instruction rather than relying on general guidance.